Lovel-web/RelaxShopping-/SETUP_GUIDE.md

 1. Go to https://console.firebase.google.com/
 2. Click "Create a project" or "Add project"
-3. Name it "Zeezy Pro" (or any name you like)
+3. Name it "RelaxShopping" (or any name you like)
 4. Disable Google Analytics (you can enable later if needed)
 5. Click "Create project"